wesleyscholl/VoltAI/README.md

 swift run

 # Option 2: Open in Xcode
-open BoltAI.xcodeproj  # or open the workspace if using SPM
+open VoltAI.xcodeproj  # or open the workspace if using SPM
 # Then build and run (⌘R)
 ```